pointW/extrinsic_equi/README.md

-# The Surprising Effectiveness of Imperfectly Equivariant Models
+# The Surprising Effectiveness of Equivariant Models in Domains with Latent Symmetry

 This repository is for ICLR2023 review only.
 Do not distribute.
 Please delete the repository after the review process.
 A public available repository will be included in the camera-ready submission.